The Deathbed of Robert, King of Naples

-The painting shows Alfred King of Naples in 1343 with a crowd of figures around his bed.
+The painting shows Robert, King of Naples in 1343 with a crowd of figures around his bed.
 He sits upright to embrace a girl kneeling before him, possibly his 16 year old granddaughter, Joanna I of Naples, who was his successor.
 A nurse is seen plumping his pillow behind, and his crown is visible at the foot of the bed, beside a man holding a small open box, possibly his solicitor about to document his last will and testament.
 A ‘loyal courtier’ is seen sitting to his right, and a young woman holding a small child to his left.
 Many of the figures appear to be ‘the Good and the Wise’, as depicted in the title of the painting, with genuine concern over the King’s health and a stable transition to his successor.
 However, the two people standing next to the ‘loyal courtier’ look menacingly at the solicitor opposite.

 The British Museum